Neo28A/MarketBasketAnalysis/README.md

 ## Dataset

 The dataset used for this project is a transaction dataset containing records of items purchased by customers.
-The dataset is provided in the `data` directory.
+The dataset is provided in the `dataset` directory.

 ## Apriori Algorithm